 - Unlimited updates for life.

 So far Anabolic Cooking has been tried and tested by satisfied athletes and models with remarkable before and after picture testimonials to show for.
-They all seem to be pleased with the time saved for preparing meals, their nutritional quality and taste.
+They all seem to be pleased with the time saved for preparing meals, their nutritional quality, and their taste.